adebola-io/bullet/README.md

 ## JSX Support

-If you wish to use the JSX syntax in a Vite project, create a `vite.config.js` file with the following:
+If you wish to use the JSX syntax in a Vite project, create a `vite.config.js` (or `vite.config.ts` if you're using TypeScript) file with the following:

 ```js
 import { defineConfig } from 'vite';